Data Dashboard

 Buprenorphine prescriptions are reported by dispensing pharmacies to the California Prescription Drug Monitoring Program (PDMP).
 Marin County Department of Health and Human Services updates results here semi-annually.

-Opioid Prescription, Marin County, 2008-2022
+Opioid Prescriptions, Marin County, 2008-2022

 Safe and appropriate prescribing is a goal of OD Free Marin.
 Historically, opioid overprescribing fueled the opioid overdose epidemic.
 Tracking opioid prescriptions (by morphine equivalent) in Marin allows us to see trends in “opioid prescription burden,” or the negative health impacts of overprescribing over time.
-Additional detail can be found on the California Opioid Overdose Surveillance Dashboard.
+Additional details can be found on the California Opioid Overdose Surveillance Dashboard.

 Data Source: California Controlled Substance Utilization Review and Evaluation System (CURES), California Prescription Drug Monitoring Program (PDMP)